+There is no established trading market in our Common Stock.
+There is no assurance than an established trading market will develop, that a market maker will agree to file the necessary documents with FINRA, which operates the OTC Electronic Bulletin Boar, nor can here be any assurance that such an application for quotation will be approved.
 Our Common Stock is traded on the Pink Sheets, under the symbol OPRX.PK since April 2, 2008.
 Our common stock was previously traded under the symbol RFDL.
-The most recent price for our common stock as of November 5, 2008 was \$4.05.
+The most recent price for our common stock as of January 29, 2009 was \$4.30.

-The following table sets forth, for the periods indicated, the high and low bid prices of the Company's Common Stock traded on the Pink Sheets for the first quarter ended June 30, 2008 and the fiscal years ended December 31, 2007, and December 31, 2006.
+The following table sets forth, for the periods indicated, the high and low bid prices of the Company's Common Stock traded on the Pink Sheets for the fiscal years ended December 31, 2008, December 31, 2007, and December 31, 2006.
 The quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission, and may not represent actual transactions.